 × 0% increase in average gift

-The donors that received the post card cultivation saw a statistically significant 204% increase in their year end giving.
-Additionally, we saw a 105% increase in their average gift when compared to the control group (although this average gift increase did not reach statistical significance.)
+The results from this test were very encouraging.
+The donors that received the postcard cultivation saw a statistically significant 204% increase in their year end giving.
+Additionally, Hillsdale saw a directional 105% increase in their average gift when compared to the control group (although this average gift increase did not reach statistical significance.)